wangyuchen/extdplyr/cran-comments.md

 Days since last update: 4
 ```

-I found a problem that could cause `ind_to_char_` to fail when data are grouped as a `grouped_df` object from `dplyr`.
-This has been fixed in the latest version, and several tests are added to make sure the functions work with various data structures.
+I'm sorry for the constant update.
+A problem was found that could cause `ind_to_char_` to fail when data are grouped as a `grouped_df` object from `dplyr`.
+This has been fixed in the latest version, and several tests are added to make sure the functions work with various data structures, including `tbl_df`, `grouped_df` and `data.table`.